Skip to Content

 1. Get Additional References: Contact their previous landlords or employers to understand more about the applicant’s rental history and employment stability.

-2. Verify the Applicant’s Income: To safeguard the applicant can afford the rent, compel them to give pay stubs or tax returns.
+2. Verify the Applicant’s Income: To ensure the applicant can afford the rent, compel them to give pay stubs or tax returns.

 3. Interview the Tenant: Meet the applicant face-to-face or virtually to talk extensively about their rental history, employment situation, and any issues the application raises.
 This will help you make smart, informed decisions.